 Please click here for stains and paint swatches.

 Due to the nature of wood and finishing products, the finished product may vary slightly from the stain/paint swatch.
-If you intend to order more than one piece of furniture (example: Bedroom set, table set) and want them matching in colour, please order at the same time so that they are processed within the same dye/stain batch to ensure accuracy of stain/paint match.
+If you intend to order more than one piece of furniture (example: Bedroom set or table set) and want them matching in colour, please order at the same time so that they are processed within the same dye/stain batch to ensure accuracy of stain/paint match.

 Two Tone Finishing

 Two tone is available by request.
 Two tone is a design technique based on painting a furniture's parts two different colours.
 Typically two tone is done using stain and a paint to create contrast.
 This technique is a new popular trend that can fit both a modern and rustic home space.
 The picture of the island above is a unique example of this technique.
-This island features an Antique Buttercream Distressed Base with a BarnBoard stain top.
+This island features a Carrington beige Distressed Base with a BarnBoard stain top.
 If you are interested in requesting a quote with two tone, please note which parts and where you desire the tones within the 'Two Tone: What and Where?'
 Section on the Quote Request Form.

 Unfinished pieces are available by every builder.
 If you're looking for unfinished pieces to stain/paint yourself please check the circle in the 'Finish Type' section.